 Bat workers and animal rescue staff trained to handle bats for conservation and welfare purposes should:

 - Ensure they have up-to-date rabies vaccination protection* (GPs can obtain more information on the vaccines from Public Health England (tel 020 8327 6204).

 - Always wear thick protective gloves when handling bats (call the Bat Helpline if you need our gloves factsheet)

 - Follow the advice above if bitten

 No. Bats are legally protected, and it is an offence to kill a bat.
-Contain the bat if possible and contact the Bat Helpline on 0845 1300 228 for advice on what to do with it.
-Killing the bat could reduce the chances of testing it properly for infection.
+Contain the bat if possible and contact the Bat Helpline on 0345 1300 228 for advice on what to do with it.
 Your bat worker or vet will need to assess the bat.

 For further help and advice about this process please email Helen Miller.

-Additional information can be found on the DEFRA website
+Additional information can be found on the GOV.UK website